-Personally, I loved this book, because I traveled myself to the majority of the countries that Weiner describes in his book, and asked myself the same questions.
+I loved this book because I traveled myself to most of the countries that Weiner described in his book and asked myself the same questions.

 My favorite quote from the book:

 “Money matters but less than we think and not in the way that we think.
 Family is important.
 So are friends.
 Envy is toxic.
 So is excessive thinking.
 Beaches are optional.
 Trust is not.
 Neither is gratitude.”

-I really recommend this travel book as it is at the same time a travel guide to several countries like The Netherlands, Switzerland, Bhutan, Qatar, Iceland, Thailand, and also a self-discovery book.
+I really recommend this travel book as it is at the same time a travel guide to several countries - The Netherlands, Switzerland, Bhutan, Qatar, Iceland, Thailand, - and also a self-discovery book.

 5. On the Road: the best book about traveling, adventures & wanderlust

 What the book "On the Road" is about?

 Written in 1957, Jack Kerouac’s book ON THE ROAD is a timeless travel novel.

 "On the Road" is an autobiographical novel by Kerouac, where each of the characters has a prototype in real life.

 A stunning fact: Kerouac wrote "On the Road" in just three weeks, bringing a 36-meter roll of paper with a manuscript to the publisher!
-The editor was shocked and said that he had never received such a strange novel in such a strange form.
+The editor was shocked and said that he had never received such a strange novel in such a peculiar form.